Sometimes a bed, a table, or a chair can make all the difference in a person’s life.

 By Kristin Jautz

 Sometimes a bed, a table, or a chair can make all the difference in a person’s life.
 They can signal a fresh start to a woman who has escaped domestic violence.
 They can mean that a child can be reunited with his parents after months in foster care.
 And they can give hope to a family who has lost everything in a natural disaster.
+So if you have old furniture pieces still in good condition, consider putting them in commercial recycling containers to be recycled and donated.

 For the past five years Furniture Sharehouse, Westchester’s furniture bank, has provided needy local families with basic home furniture free of charge.
 For kitchen cabinets, people also check Sacramento custom kitchen cabinets for the best options.
 Says founder and Executive Director Kate Bialo, “Many people don’t understand that there are families right here in their neighborhood who are forced to sleep on the floor, eat on the floor.”
 Operating out of a 6,500 square-foot warehouse at Westchester County Airport, the nonprofit organization collects and redistributes gently used furniture donated by area residents and businesses.
 Since April 2007, over 27,200 donated items — worth almost $1.8 million — have found new homes with more than 1,850 families.
 People can go directly to Infinity Commercial Furniture, if they need the best office furniture.